-- (1) The Chief Collector may take possession of and retain a document or record presented on an entry or required to be produced under this Act. - (2) If the Chief Collector takes possession of a document or record under subsection (1), the Chief Collector must, at the request of the person entitled to the document or record, provide that person with a copy of the document certified by or on behalf of the Chief Collector under the seal of Customs as a true copy. - (3) The certified copy is admissible as evidence in court.
+- (1) The Chief Collector of Customs may take possession of and retain a document or record presented on an entry or required to be produced under this Act. - (2) Where the Chief Collector of Customs takes possession of a document or record under subsection (1), the Chief Collector of Customs shall, at the request of the person entitled to the document or record, provide that person with a copy of the document certified by or on behalf of the Chief Collector of Customs under the seal of Customs as a true copy. - (3) The certified copy is admissible as evidence in court. [s 188 subst Act 31 of 2020 s 7, opn 23 Oct 2020]

-189. Copying of documents obtained during search
+189 Copying of documents obtained during search

-- (1) A Customs officer who carries out a search, inspection, audit or examination under this Act and has reasonable cause to believe that documents coming into his or her possession during the search, inspection, audit, or examination are evidence of the commission of an offence against this Act, may remove the documents for the purpose of making copies. - (2) Subject to section 190, the documents must, as soon as practicable after copies of the documents have been taken, be returned to the person entitled to them. - (3) A copy of document certified by or on behalf of the Chief Collector under the seal of Customs is admissible as evidence in court.
+- (1) A Customs officer who carries out a search, inspection, audit or examination under this Act and has reasonable cause to believe that documents coming into his or her possession during the search, inspection, audit, or examination are evidence of the commission of an offence against this Act, may remove the documents for the purpose of making copies. - (2) Subject to Section 190, the documents shall, as soon as practicable after copies of the documents have been taken, be returned to the person entitled to them. - (3) A copy of a document certified by or on behalf of the Chief Collector of Customs under the seal of Customs is admissible as evidence in court.

-190. Retention of documents and goods
+190 Retention of documents and goods

-- (1) If a Customs officer: - (a) carries out any search, inspection, audit, or examination under this Act; and - (b) has reasonable cause to believe that any documents or goods coming into his or her possession during the search, inspection, audit, or examination are evidence of the commission of an offence against this Act, or are intended to be used for the purpose of committing an offence against this Act,-

-the officer may, subject to subsection (4), take possession of and retain the documents or goods.
+- (1) Where a Customs officer: - (a) carries out any search, inspection, audit, or examination under this Act;and - (b) has reasonable cause to believe that any documents or goods coming into his or her possession during the search, inspection, audit, or examination are evidence of the commission of an offence against this Act, or are intended to be used for the purpose of committing an offence against this Act, the officer may, subject to subsection (4), take possession of and retain the documents or goods.

-(2) A Customs officer who takes possession of a document under subsection (1), must, at the request of the person entitled to the document, provide that person with a copy of the document certified by or on behalf of the Chief Collector under the seal of Customs as a true copy.
+(2) A Customs officer who takes possession of a document under subsection (1), shall, at the request of the person entitled to the document, provide that person with a copy of the document certified by or on behalf of the Chief Collector of Customs under the seal of Customs as a true copy.